ChrisPenner/ChrisPenner.github.io/site/posts/representable-discrimination.md

 which index is which and put it into the right slot we'll need to require `Eq (Rep r)`.
 We know which slot our one element goes to, but we need something to put into all the other slots.
-If `a` were a Monoid we could use `mempty` for the other slots, so if we assume that we now we have the pieces to build something like:
+If `a` were a Monoid we could use `mempty` for the other slots; then if we map that function over every element in an input list we could build something like this:

 ```haskell
 (Representable r, Monoid a, Eq (Rep r)) => (a -> Rep r) -> [a] -> [r a]
 ```

-We want a single `r a` as a result, so we need to collapse `[r a]`.
-We could use a Monoid if `r a` is a Monoid!
-We can actually write a monoid instance for any representable if the inner values are also monoids, so we can define a custom newtype wrapper with that instance!
-This gives:
+We want a single `r a` as a result rather than a list, so we need to collapse `[r a]`.
+We could use `mconcat` if `r a` was a Monoid!
+We can actually write a monoid instance for any representable if the inner `a` type also has a Monoid instance, later we'll define a custom newtype wrapper with that instance!
+This
+gives:

 ```haskell
 (Representable r, Monoid a, Eq (Rep r)) => (a -> Rep r) -> [a] -> r a
 ```

-We can generalize the list to any foldable and get:
+We can generalize the list to any foldable by just calling `Data.Foldable.toList` on it, and we get:

 ```haskell
 (Representable r, Monoid a, Foldable f, Eq (Rep r)) => (a -> Rep r) -> f a -> r a
 ```

 Nifty!
-But this requires that every type we want is also a Monoid, we can increase the utility by allowing the caller to specifying a way to build a Monoid from an `a`:
+But this requires that every `a` type we want to work is also a Monoid, that's going to seriously limit the usecases for this.
+We can increase the utility by allowing the caller to specifying a way to build a Monoid from an `a`:

 ```haskell
 (Representable r, Monoid m, Foldable f, Eq (Rep r)) => (a -> Rep r) -> (a -> m) -> f a -> r m